JohnHiro84/JohnHiro84/README.md

 Most recently I finished App Academy's bootcamp curriculum.
+The bootcamp teaches Ruby, Rails, SQL, mongdoD, react and the Mern stack.
 In the past, I've completed courses from codecademy(React), some basic courses from the city college of San francisco(html/css/js), Responsive design and images from Udacity, and